Department of Agricultural Sciences

 Grade Mode: Standard Letter

-Practical problems met in managing native pastures and rangelands.
-Attention to determining range condition and proper stocking rates, methods of handling livestock on the range, range reseeding, brush control, and poisonous plants.
-The ecological and physiological response of range vegetation to grazing.
-Prerequisite: AG 1445 with a grade of "D" or better.
+This course discusses the practical problems in managing native pastures and rangelands.
+Attention to determining the holistic range condition, measuring forage availability and assessing soil health will be discussed.
+Specifically, how to regenerate over grazed pastures and determine ecological successional stages, as well as ecological and physiological response of range vegetation to grazing.
+Other topics covered will include methods of handling livestock on the range, range reseeding, brush control, and poisonous plants.
+Prerequisite: AG 1301 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering